errordeveloper/kubegen/README.md

 `kubegen` is all about _generating_ files locally and checking in to a repository for use with other tools that take care of managing releases (e.g. [Weave Flux](https://github.com/weaveworks/flux)).
-Nothing stops you from finding other uses for it, and e.g. pipe the output to `kubectl` for testing, but it's not recommended to rely on every version of `kubegen` to generate output cosisten with the output of the previous version, as it is still in active development.
+Nothing stops you from finding other uses for it, and e.g. pipe the output to `kubectl` for testing, but it's not recommended to rely on every version of `kubegen` to generate output cosistent with the output of the previous version, as it is still in active development.

 ### Usage